 The 100 Missouri Miles Challenge provides a great opportunity for Missourians to get outdoors and enjoy our state’s award-winning trails, including the nearly 1,000 miles of trails in Missouri State Parks.
 As the challenge continues, we’re excited for visitors to once again explore the outdoors on our trails and hope they will discover a fun new adventure in Missouri State Parks.

-With nearly 1,000 miles of trails, Missouri State Parks has something for everyone.
-I say this, not only as the director of Missouri State Parks, but also as one who truly enjoys the outdoor adventures available on our trails.
 From the paved trails that make a great spot for a sunset stroll to a challenging hike through the wilderness, there are options for all ages and activity levels to enjoy.
-Our trails are not just for walking; visitors can enjoy a water adventure on our aquatic trails, a fun day riding on our ATV trails, a day bike riding on the Katy Trail, or a horseback experience on our equestrian trails.
+Our trails are not just for walking; visitors can enjoy paddling on our water trails, a day bike riding on the Katy Trail, or a horseback experience on our equestrian trails.
 A historic journey is also a possibility as many of the state’s trails trace their origin to the foundations of our state as the “Gateway to the West.”

-With so many trail opportunities, I am excited to join Governor Jay Nixon and complete 100 miles on the state’s trails.
+With so many trail opportunities, I am excited to complete 100 miles on the state’s trails.
 Please join me in participating in 100 Missouri Miles and enjoying Missouri’s award-winning trail system!